singleron-RD/CeleScope/docs/analysis.md

 - `tsne_coord.tsv` tSNE coordinates and clustering information.

+- `{sample}/06.analsis/{sample}_auto_assign/` This result will only be obtained when `--type_marker_tsv` parameter is provided.
+The result contains three files:
+	- `{sample}_auto_cluster_type.tsv` The cell type of each cluster; if cell_type is "NA", it means that the given marker is not enough to identify the cluster.
+	- `{sample}_png/{cluster}_pctdiff.png` Percentage of marker expression in this cluster-Percentage of marker expression in other clusters.
+	- `{sample}_png/{cluster}_logfc.png` log2 (average expression of marker in this cluster / average expression in other clusters + 1)

 ## Paramaters

 `--matrix_file count` {sample}_matrix.tsv.gz from step count.

 `--type_marker_tsv` A tsv file with a header, cell_type in the first column, marker in the second column.
+If this parameter is provided, cell type will be annotated.
 Example:

 ```
 cell_type	marker